fxboxed/eugo/content/croatia/cities/mljet/_index.md

 **You’ll be amazed at the beauty around every bend.**

-Don’t miss out on exploring the lesser-known trails—check out [Mljet highlights](https://unforgettablecroatia.co.uk/holiday-ideas/top-things-to-do-on-mljet-island/) for local picks.

-Here are some trail types you might encounter:
+Don’t miss out on exploring the lesser-known trails—check out Mljet highlights Here are some trail types you might encounter:

 *   Flat paths ideal for a calming stroll